 Vegetables and Fruit

 - Aim for 1 serving of vegetables and fruit at each meal and snack.
-For example, add berries to breakfast cereal or yogurt; eat fruit instead of drinking juice. - Encourage your child to eat the peels of vegetables and fruit whenever possible.
+For example, add berries to breakfast cereal or yogurt; eat fruit instead of drinking juice. - Eat the peels of vegetables and fruit whenever possible.

 Grains